Board-Certified Urologist

 Recovery after TURP or laser prostate surgery follows a predictable pattern, but patients are often surprised by some aspects:

-- Week 4–6: Stream should be noticeably stronger.
+• Week 4–6: Stream should be noticeably stronger.
 Nocturia improving.
 Most men can return to normal activity.
-Avoid heavy lifting (>10 kg) until cleared by your surgeon
+Avoid heavy lifting (over 10 kg / about 22 lb) until cleared by your surgeon.

 💡 In My Practice

-The most common pattern I see is a man in his early 60s who’s been on tamsulosin for 2–3 years.
-It worked well initially, but over the past year his nocturia has crept back to 3–4 times per night, his stream has weakened again, and he’s starting to have significant post-void residuals on ultrasound.
+The most common pattern I see is a man in his early 60s who has been on tamsulosin for 2–3 years.
+It worked well initially, but over the past year his nocturia has crept back to 3–4 times per night, his stream has weakened again, and ultrasound shows a rising post-void residual.
 His prostate has continued growing despite the alpha-blocker.
-This is the classic point where we have the surgery conversation.
+This is the classic moment we have the surgery conversation.

-The biggest barrier to timely surgery in my practice is fear — specifically, fear of incontinence and impotence.
+The biggest barrier to timely surgery in my experience is fear — specifically, fear of incontinence and impotence.
 When I explain that the actual risk of permanent incontinence after TURP is under 1%, and that ED risk is 5–10% (and often temporary), most men are surprised.
-They’d imagined much worse.
-The conversation about retrograde ejaculation requires more careful handling — for sexually active men, the idea of a “dry orgasm” is distressing, and I always discuss ejaculation-preserving alternatives (UroLift, Rezūm) for men where this is a priority.
+They had imagined much worse.
+The conversation about retrograde ejaculation needs more careful handling — for sexually active men, the idea of a “dry orgasm” is genuinely distressing, and I always discuss UroLift or Rezūm specifically for men who tell me ejaculation preservation is a priority.

-What I wish more patients knew: if you wait until you’re in acute retention with a catheter, you’ve already developed bladder damage that may not fully recover even after successful surgery.
-The men who do best are those who have surgery while their bladder still has good contractile function — not after years of overdistension have compromised it.
+What I want more patients to understand: if you wait until you are in acute retention with a catheter in the emergency room, you have already developed bladder damage that may not fully recover even after successful surgery.
+The men who do best are those who have surgery while the bladder still has good contractile function — not after years of overdistension have compromised it.

 ⚠️ When to See a Doctor — Urgently

-- Complete inability to urinate (acute urinary retention) — go to the emergency department.
-A catheter will be placed to drain the bladder, and you’ll be referred to urology for definitive management
+• Complete inability to urinate (acute urinary retention) — a catheter will be placed to drain the bladder, and you will be referred to urology for definitive management.

-- Visible blood in urine (haematuria) — especially if accompanied by clots.
-May indicate prostatic bleeding or the need to exclude bladder cancer
+• Visible blood in urine (hematuria) — especially with clots.
+May indicate prostatic bleeding or the need to exclude bladder cancer.

-See your GP or urologist (non-urgent appointment) if:
+See your primary care doctor or urologist (non-urgent appointment) if:

-- You’re getting up 2+ times per night to urinate regularly
+• You are getting up 2+ times per night to urinate regularly.

-- You feel your bladder doesn’t empty completely
+• You feel your bladder does not empty completely.

-- You’re taking tamsulosin and you need cataract surgery (intraoperative floppy iris syndrome risk — tell your ophthalmologist)
+• You are taking tamsulosin and you need cataract surgery (intraoperative floppy iris syndrome risk — tell your ophthalmologist).

 Frequently Asked Questions